-Travelling over 8000 miles before arriving in Erdington, Little Amal has been on ‘The Walk’ since July – starting on the Syria/Turkey boarder, visiting several countries and meeting thousands of children and people from different backgorunds and nationalities.
+Travelling over 8000km before arriving in Erdington, Little Amal has been on ‘The Walk’ since July – starting on the Syria/Turkey boarder, visiting several countries and meeting thousands of children and people from different backgorunds and nationalities.

 Grabbing the attention of communities and community leaders across the world, Little Amal even had an audience with Pope Francis in early September 2021.

 Organisers of the Kaleidoscope event and Little Amal Erdington visit are looking for local children to get involved, with intergenerational art and craft workshops taking place every Saturday before the big day.

 Also free to attend, the Little Amal workshops are being hosted by local artists and arts organisations including Foka Wolf, Pavel Brăila, Ranbir Kaur, Centrala, Celebrating Sanctuary Birmingham, and Erdington Arts Forum.

 Adult volunteers are also being sought to help welcome Little Amal to Erdington and to support the build-up to the October event.

 Based on a young Syrian girl, separated from her mother as her family try to find food, Little Amal began her journey in Turkey and will travel overland through Greece, Italy, France, Switzerland, Germany, Belgium, and the UK.

 According to UNICEF, the United Nations’ child support agency, 33 million children had been ‘forcibly displaced’ at the end of 2019 – with the chilling numbers of lost young people over doubling in the last decade.